evanbiederstedt/HMF2.0/README.md

 HMF outperforms PCA by modeling *measured uncertainties* within the data, providing a more accurate set of derived basis functions.
 Particularly useful for missing and low S/N data.

-Details: HMF finds basis set and coefficients that minimize chi-squared, takes into accounte individual spectral pixel uncertainty variances and missing data.
+Details: HMF finds basis set and coefficients that minimize chi-squared, takes into account individual spectral pixel uncertainty variances and missing data.